 - Balancing Rock – a fascinating geological formation accessible on a trail (about an hour’s drive south of Digby.
 Balancing Rock is 71 miles/115 km from Keji.

-- Digby – a small, working fishing village that prides itself on being “the capital of scallops” with restaurants serving these delicacies.
+- Digby – a small, working fishing village prides itself on being “the capital of scallops” with restaurants serving these delicacies.
 Digby is 40 miles/64 km from Keji.

 - Lunenburg – a charming, seaside town with an excellent maritime museum, an interesting old town, and plenty of art galleries, shops, and restaurants.
 Lunenburg is 57 miles/91 km from Keji.